indigotech/taq-github-bot/src/data/local/github/tracks-react/track-4/steps/step-1.md

 **Note 1:** There's no code in this step!
 It's just a warming up for you to have some knowledge of what's going on inside the GraphQL.
 Be patient, young padawan.
 The code will come (in the next steps btw).

-If you succeed, you'll receive on body a JSON that looks like this:
+If your request succeed, you'll receive on body a JSON that looks like this:

 ```JSON
 {